Olive wood rosary on a Bible laid down on a wooden table

 Rosaries: A Pathway of Prayer

-For centuries, Christians have turned to the rosary to hold prayer steady, decade by decade, while contemplating the mysteries of Christ’s life.
-Its genius is its simplicity: repeated prayers quiet the heart, focus the mind, and make space for grace.
-While most familiar in Catholic practice, the rosary’s underlying pattern, structured, contemplative repetition, is embraced in different forms across Christian traditions.
-If you’re new to the devotion or teaching someone else, a clear primer like the USCCB’s “How to Pray the Rosary” offers a step-by-step guide (and the prayers themselves when memory falters).
+For centuries, Christians have turned to the Rosary to steady prayer, decade by decade, while contemplating the mysteries of Christ’s life.
+Its genius lies in its simplicity: repeated prayers quiet the heart, focus the mind, and make space for grace.

 Rosaries from the Holy Land: Carrying Scripture in Your Hands